Conveuropean logo

 Krakow Poland

-Almost 2 years ago I spent the Xmas vacation doing a small European trip through Germany, Czech Republic and Poland, finishing it in Krakow, Poland.
+Almost 2 years ago I spent the Christmas vacation doing a small European trip through Germany, Czech Republic, and Poland, finishing it in Krakow, Poland.
 I took the night train from Prague to Krakow and I had a very good time there with K. celebrating NYE.
-We went to a nice Jazz concert the last day of 2010 and also I had the chance to taste for the first time the food in the famous Bar mleczny.
+We went to a nice jazz concert the last day of 2010, and I also had the chance to taste the food in the famous Bar mleczny for the first time.
 I also experienced the coldest winter ever.
-Poland is beautiful, but it can be reallly cold during winter time!
+Poland is beautiful, but it can be really cold in winter!

 Snow in sandymount